aljounia/Theoretical_IICR_with_glue_matrices_generator/README.md

 + "plot_xlabel": label of x-axis
 + "plot_ylabel": label of y-axis

-You can add vertical lines to the plot (for example to show time of changes in a non-stationary model) with the "vertical_lines" section, simply put a list of the x-values at which you want to draw a vertical line.
+You can add vertical lines to the plot (for example to show time of changes in a non-stationary model) with the "vertical_lines" section, simply put a list of the x-values (unscaled)  at which you want to draw a vertical line.

+You can save theoretical IICRs as text files by setting the "save_theor_IICR_as_file" to 1.
+After running the script, you will have text files named IICR_gen_{}_text_file.txt and IICR_nisland_{}_text_file.txt with two lines:
++ The first line contains backward times in units of 2N generations
++ The second line contains the values of the unscaled IICR at those specified times

 ## Running the script to compute a theoretical IICR
 1. Edit the parameter/configuration file in .json format